careerbuilder/MyCandidatesIntegrationDocumentation/TEE.md

 - ApplicationText,PastedResume

 ## Needs for a New Fulfillment
-In order to access the IMS APIs, mySupply needs an account created with the following "rights":
+In order to access the IMS APIs, MyCandidates needs an account created with the following "rights":

 - User type = Integration
 - User permissions: